GoBlockchainNetwork/HackathonMalaysia2018/README.md

 #### 2) Create an issue in this repo

-Create a new issue in the HackathonMalaysia2018 repository and paste a link to your repository (step 1).
+Create a new issue in the HackathonMalaysia2018 repository following [this handy template](https://github.com/GoBlockchainNetwork/HackathonMalaysia2018/issues/1)

 #### 3) You're set to Go!